EmmyAnieDev/Laravel_Beginner_To_Advance/README.md

 -   To pass parameters to your Artisan command, you must define them in the signature property of the command.
 This allows the command to accept input directly from the command line.

 -   To create a user with parameters, run this command  ====>>  php artisan user:create testUser testuser@example.com 123456

+-   In Laravel's Artisan console, options are a way to pass additional configuration or parameters to a command in a more flexible and optional manner.

+-   They are similar to arguments but provide more control and allow for more descriptive, named parameters.
+Options are typically used for optional input values or flags.

+-   _EXAMPLE OF OPTION IN ARTISAN CONSOLE_  ====>>   --name=John